 Easier to get funded

-Startups that move forward into developing an MVP tend to stand out, as they can prove that their idea can survive in harsh market conditions.
+Startups that move forward into developing an MVP tend to stand out, as they can prove that their idea can survive in competitive market conditions.
 Hence, investors are more likely to gain profit or at least reach an ROI.
 An increased likelihood of acquiring an ROI is a significant benefit of using an MVP, as 75% of venture-backed businesses never return cash to investors.

 How to build a minimum viable product that gets results?
+Core MVP development steps

 So, how do you build a minimum viable product?
-Don't start by rushing into hiring the MVP software development team.
+Don't rush into hiring the MVP software development team.
+Before you move forward, there are some boxes you should check.

 Determine the problem